mddhif/trendingrepos/README.md

     - The number of trending repos using that language
     - The list of trending repos using the same language

+Our API can be accessed via http://localhost:8080/trendingrepos and the response would be as follows :

 # Trending Repos